mattermost/docs/source/process/community-overview.rst

   :local:
   :depth: 2

 Users
 ---------------------------------------------------------

 In general, all members of the Mattermost community are users of the open source project.
 They may be end users on a system, administrators, or developers on the Mattermost platform in some way, and the common bond we all share is we benefit from the project's continued and growing success.

-The user community has three parts in general:
+The user community has a number of segments:

 - **End Users** - People using Mattermost to communicate and achieve their organization's top priorities.
 - **IT Administrators** - People deploying Mattermost and supporting end users.
 - **System Integrators** - People who extend and customize Mattermost privately but who do not share back their work with the open source community are considered "users".
 When the same people decide to share their work with others in the community they are recognized as "contributors"
 - **Customers** - Organizations that purchase Mattermost Enterprise Edition as an extension of the Mattermost open source project for advanced features.
+While the Mattermost roadmap is focused on benefiting the broad community, large customers may accelerate certain parts of the roadmap they find most valuable through large purchases of Enterprise Edition licenses.

 Contributors
 ---------------------------------------------------------